ishpaul777/Budget-tracker/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for the idea of this project.
+I would like to thank Microverse for the idea of this project and [Gregoire Vella](https://www.behance.net/gregoirevella) on Behance the author of the [original design](https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding?tracking_source=),

 <p align="right">(<a href="#readme-top">back to top</a>)</p>